BP Refinery (Westernport) Pty Ltd v Shire of Hastings: Background

-BP decided to restructure its Australian operations and on 15 December 1969 wrote to the Shire of Hastings stating "I hope I may assume that there will be no difficulty over transferring" the rights and privileges including the Rating Agreement to BP Australia Ltd. That the Rating Agreement would transfer was apparently so obvious to BP that it did not wait to hear the position of the Shire of Hastings before transferring the assets to BP Australia Ltd. Under the Rating Agreement the rates would have been $50,000 however the Shire of Hastings said the Rating Agreement no longer applied and assessed the rates in excess of $150,000.
+BP decided to restructure its Australian operations and on 15 December 1969 wrote to the Shire of Hastings stating "I hope I may assume that there will be no difficulty over transferring" the rights and privileges including the Rating Agreement to BP Australia Ltd. That the Rating Agreement would transfer was apparently so obvious to BP that it did not wait to hear the position of the Shire of Hastings before transferring the assets to BP Australia Ltd. Under the Rating Agreement the rates would have been $50,000; however, the Shire of Hastings said the Rating Agreement no longer applied and assessed the rates in excess of $150,000.

 The first set of appeals

-An appeal against the assessment by BP Australia to the County Court was dismissed, as was an appeal to the Supreme Court of Victoria.
+An appeal against the assessment by BP to the County Court was dismissed, as was an appeal to the Supreme Court of Victoria.
 The Supreme Court held that under the Local Government Act the Shire of Hastings could only validly make an agreement with a particular ratepayer for specified land, and not any person who might subsequently become the ratepayer.
 While the Rating Agreement applied, if at all, by statutory force, it was regarded by the parties and the court as simply a contract between the parties.

 BP could have sought leave to appeal the decision to the High Court of Australia or to the Privy Council, but did not do so.
-Instead it took steps for BP Refinery to resume its occupation of the refinery site in September 1973.
+Instead it took steps for BP to resume its occupation of the refinery site in September 1973.
 The Shire of Hastings again assessed the rates as in excess of $150,000.

 The decision of the County Court

 BP refinery was unsuccessful in its appeal to the County Court, where the judge held:

-"In the end I have come to the conclusion that not only is this a personal contract, as the Supreme Court has already decided, but that there was a fundamental condition of continuing occupancy by the appellant.
-A reading of the whole of the agreement leads, in my opinion, to the finding that it contemplates that [BP Refinery] will continuously occupy the site and therefore be liable for rates.
-I am further of the view that the actions of the parties and the correspondence amounted to an agreement that the agreement was at an end or, if it did not, [BP Refinery] was in fundamental breach and the [Shire of Hastings] rescinded the contract by its letter of 9 February 1970, inelegantly expressed though it may have been."